 Dog Aggression & Hypothyroidism

-The information listed below is intended to help dog owners but is not intended to replace the advice, counsel, or assistance of licensed personnel.
+The information listed below is not intended to replace the advice, counsel, or assistance of licensed personnel.
 It is always recommended that you seek the help of your veterinarian.

 When a dog starts showing aggressive or reactive behaviors it is important to rule out any medical causes of this behavior.
 One of the most overlooked medical conditions is hypothyroidism.
 Different dogs may exhibit different clinical symptoms such as unexplained weight gain, hair loss, or skin/ear infections.
 Typical behaviors are incessant whining, nervousness, anxiety, fears & phobias, disorientation, hyperventilating, lethargy, depression, and irritability.
 Some dogs show siezure-like disorders.
 After an episode, most dogs will behave as though they were coming out of a trance like state, unaware of their previous behavior.
 The ONLY way to really know if your dog has hypothyroidism is to run a full Thyroid Antibody Panel (Thyroid 5™).
 A simple T4 test will not be sufficient as it is rarely useful when behavior problems are involved.